-Whey isolate is put through a filtration process that reduces the amount of carbohydrate, lactose, and fat, providing a purer protein in the end.
+Whey isolate is put through a filtration process that reduces the number of carbohydrates, lactose, and fat, providing a purer protein in the end.
 Whey isolate contains about 98% protein.
 Those who are lactose intolerant should note that, like whey concentrate, whey isolate contains lactose.

-Whey isolate with added creatine and glutamine is a premium isolate option for those seeking greater strength and exercise performance.
+Whey isolates with added creatine and glutamine are a premium isolate option for those seeking greater strength and exercise performance.

 Creatine is found naturally in muscle cells.
 It supports energy production by increasing levels of cells’ energy currency, and ATP, and helps maintain healthy muscle mass.
 Studies show that creatine helps build muscle and strength in explosive, short-duration activities like resistance-exercise training.